retro16/acsi2stm/doc/compatibility.md

 * Incompatible with BigDOS.
 * Unstable, does not always detect drives.
-* Compatible with GemDrive, but only through `GEMDRIVE.TOS`.
+* Compatible with GemDrive, but only through `GEMDRIVE.PRG`.
 * Supports only Atari partition tables.
 * Must start at ACSI id 0.
 * Does not support SD card hot swap.